tmobile/magentaA11y/_checklist-native/carousel.md

 - **iOS**
   - Active: `isEnabled` property
   - Disabled: `UIAccessibilityTraitNotEnabled`
+  - Announcement: dimmed
 - **Android**
   - Active: `android:enabled=true`
   - Disabled: `android:enabled=false`
+  - Announcement: disabled

 ### Focus
+- External keyboard tab order often follows the screen reader focus, but sometimes needs focus management
+- Each slide/element in the carousel should be in the view area when it is being announced

 - **iOS**
 	- `accessibilityElementIsFocused`